LennaHammer/English/EVP/out/words_adjective.md

 ## 1738. heroic ## adjective
 /hɪˈroʊ.ɪk/ TRYING HARD
 [C1]If someone makes a heroic effort to do something, they work very hard to try to do it.
-- In spite of the team's heroic efforts, they lost the game.
+- In spite of the team's heroic `efforts`, they lost the game.

 ## 1739. high ## adjective
 /hɑɪ/ high in sth